China criticizes 'kill everyone' remark on U.S. talk show

 ABC has issued a statement expressing regret for the incident, and Kimmel apologized on October 28 on his show.

-ABC, which is owned by Walt Disney Co, on Saturday issued a statement in Chinese intended for China that apologized again for the segment and said it has added new quality controls.
+ABC, which is owned by Walt Disney Co (DIS.N), on Saturday issued a statement in Chinese intended for China that apologized again for the segment and said it has added new quality controls.

 "The simple fact is, the segment should never have been broadcast," ABC said in the statement.
 "Systems we have in place for these types of things did not function properly, and steps have been made to try and prevent this kind of egregious mistake from occurring in the future."